Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: The inclusive-NRF approach

 For dataset $\mathcal{D} = \left\lbrace \tilde{x}_1, \cdots, \tilde{x}_n \right\rbrace $, consisting of $n$ observations, let $\tilde{p}(\tilde{x}) \triangleq \frac{1}{n} \sum_{k=1}^{n} \delta(\tilde{x} - \tilde{x}_k)$ denotes the empirical data distribution.
 A new design in this paper is that we perform the maximum likelihood learning of $p_\theta$ and simultaneously minimize the inclusive divergence between the target random field $p_\theta$ and the auxiliary generator $q_\phi$ by\footnote{Such optimization using two objectives is employed in a number of familiar learning methods, such as GAN with log$D$ trick \cite{goodfellow2014generative}, wake-sleep algorithm \cite{Hinton1995the}.}

 The first line of Eq. (\ref{eq:jrf_unsup_obj}) is equivalent to maximum likelihood training of the target RF $p_\theta$ under the empirical data $\tilde{p}$, which requires sampling from $p_\theta$.
 Simultaneously, the second line optimizes the generator $q_\phi$ to be close to $p_\theta$ so that $q_\phi$ becomes a good proposal for sampling from $p_\theta$.
-By Proposition \ref{prop:nrf_gradient_proof}, we can derive the gradients w.r.t. $\theta$ and $\phi$ (to be ascended) as follows:
+By the following Proposition \ref{prop:nrf_gradient_proof}, we can obtain the gradients w.r.t. $\theta$ and $\phi$ (to be ascended).
 In practice, we apply minibatch based stochastic gradient descent (SGD) to solve the optimization problem Eq. (\ref{eq:jrf_unsup_obj}), as shown in Algorithm \ref{alg:learning-NRF-IAG}.
-Notably, choosing Eq. (\ref{eq:generator}) as the generator yields tractable gradients for the inclusive-divergence minimization.